What does the embryo transfer feel like? Does it hurt? Read below to hear about one former surrogate’s experience during her embryo transfers.

 While Amanda’s doctors told her to rest and walk around a little after the transfer, she took it extra easy.

 “I took my bed rest very seriously.
 I stayed in bed and tried to stay as calm and relaxed as possible,” Amanda said.

-Amanda’s first transfer was unsuccessful and she followed her doctor’s orders.
+Amanda’s first transfer was unsuccessful even though she followed her doctor’s orders.
 Many women thinking about becoming surrogates are surprised to learn that it takes an average of three IVF transfers to achieve success.

 Surrogacy: The Right Team

-Amanda believes that surrogacy is one of those amazing experiences in life.
+Amanda believes that surrogacy is one of the most amazing experiences in life.
 Over the years, a new generation of third-party reproductive medical advances has made huge strides to help those who couldn’t have children previously to become the parents they always wanted to be.